cds-snc/gcds-docs/src/en/components/stepper/code.md

 ## Build a stepper

-Use a stepper as a guide when a sequence (form or process) can be divided into logical steps and will span three or more pages.
+Use a stepper to guide users when a sequence (form or process) can be broken down into clear steps and will take up more than one page.

 ## Coding and accessibility for steppers

 ### Use each step for a goal

-Use the `current-step` attribute to indicate the step that the user is on and the `total-steps` attribute to indicate the overall number of steps.
+Use the `current-step` attribute to indicate the step that the person is on and the `total-steps` attribute to indicate the overall number of steps.

+### Placing the stepper on the page

+Use the `tag` attribute to assign the appropriate heading tag to the stepper.
+The stepper is able to render as either a `h1`, `h2` or `h3`.

+{% include "partials/valid-props.njk" %}

 {% include "partials/getcode.njk" %}